borango/books-mono/manuscript/1_intro.md

 Using a sailboat for habitation, recreation, or transportation without polluting the environment and without consuming resources beyond a fair share.

-Eco Sailing means moving at sea and near the shore in such a way that is environmentally friendly, socially responsible, and economically sustainable.
+Eco Sailing means moving at sea and near the shore in such a way that is environmentally friendly, socially responsible, and economically *sustainable*.

-### Sustainability

 *Sustainable* means lasting a long time, like *going forever* without harming the environment, society or yourself.
 It is a way of living and travelling while consuming only a *fair share* and without depleting resources.